bounswe/bounswe2024group3/README.md

 ## 📚 About Our Project
-Our project Bibliosearch is dedicated to developing a platform that enables users to express their feelings and opinions on books, organize reading lists and explore posts about books by providing filters of authors, genres and etc.
+Our project Bibliosearch is dedicated to developing a platform that enables users to express their feelings and opinions on books, organize reading lists and discover engaging book-related content through semantic search functionality.

 ## 👥 Who We Are